—Slowing down, self-awareness and savouring the present moment

 MSC is primarily a compassion training rather than a mindfulness training.
 Although mindfulness is the basis for self-compassion, in MSC we focus on building emotional resources rather than addressing old wounds.
 Positive change occurs as we develop the capacity to be with ourselves in a kinder, more compassionate way.

-It is said that “love reveals everything quite unlike itself” and while difficult emotions may arise during the MSC programme for some of us, MSC teachers are committed to providing a safe, supportive environment for this process to unfold and making the journey enjoyable for everybody.
+While some difficult emotions may arise when practicing self-compassion, MSC teachers are committed to providing a safe, supportive environment for this process to unfold, and to making the journey interesting and enjoyable for everyone.

 Please note that we have a policy of not turning anyone away for financial reasons.
 We offer both concessions and scholarships.
 Please get in touch if you would like to come but cannot afford it.